Behind the Scenes of Carsharing: The Technology

 Post-Trip

 You: For the rest of the night, you take it easy and relax.
 Out of curiosity, you decide to browse the carsharing app to see what other features it has.
-You see that your trip details has updated in your account the start and end time shows, as well as what the cost of the trip.
+You see that your trip details has updated in your account – the start and end time shows, as well as what the cost of the trip.
 The driving credits you had were automatically applied and deducted from the total.

 In the background: When the trip is completed, the system receives the trip information, like start and end location and trip duration.
 This information allows the system to calculate the total cost of your trip, and that amount is automatically billed to the credit card you entered at registration.

 Throughout every step of the user experience, technology is involved in some form.
 This means that the success of a carsharing operation is built on the foundation of a reliable technology platform.
-In order to offer a seamless carsharing experience, the technology must support the functions and business model of the operation.
+In order to offer a seamless experience, the carsharing technology must support the functions and business model of the operation.

 Related Posts

-Carsharing, Expert Interviews, Shared Mobility
+Carsharing, Global Car Sharing Perspective, Shared Mobility

 Carsharing, Shared Mobility, Technology